 You are likely here because you have some questions about the “Network Selection” part of the ParentShield Checkout.
 We are here to help!

-With ParentShield we have the ability to specify which of our three chosen networks ( Currently – Three, O2 and Vodafone ) the SIM will connect to.
-This gives you the ability to use the SIM on the network(s) with the best coverage with where you live.
+With ParentShield at checkout you have the ability to specify which of the four UK networks ( Currently – Three, O2, EE and Vodafone ) the SIM can ALWAYS connect to.
+This gives you the ability to use the SIM solely on the chosen network(s) with the coverage you know and understand where you live, if that’s what you would like to do.
+It doesn’t mean the SIM will only select the chosen network.

-If your coverage is particularly poor, we can turn on “Super Network” roaming and the SIM will then automatically select the strongest signal from any of the three networks at any time.
+If your coverage is particularly poor, you can turn on “Super Network” roaming and the SIM will then automatically select the strongest signal from any of the three networks at any time.
+This is ‘unsteered’ roaming which is the best possible solution.

-The costs to provide the service on some networks is slightly higher than others, which is why there is a small monthly addition for some of the networks.
+The costs to provide the service on some networks is slightly higher than others, which is why there is a small monthly addition for some of the networks if you choose to permanently pin the phone to that network.

 Your phone will still need to be unlocked